Natural transformation: Unnatural isomorphism

 The notion of a natural transformation is categorical, and states (informally) that a particular map between functors can be done consistently over an entire category.
 Informally, a particular map (esp. an isomorphism) between individual objects (not entire categories) is referred to as a "natural isomorphism", meaning implicitly that it is actually defined on the entire category, and defines a natural transformation of functors; formalizing this intuition was a motivating factor in the development of category theory.

-Conversely, a particular map between particular objects may be called an unnatural isomorphism (or "this isomorphism is not natural") if the map cannot be extended to a natural transformation on the entire category.
+Conversely, a particular map between particular objects may be called an unnatural isomorphism (or "an isomorphism that is not natural") if the map cannot be extended to a natural transformation on the entire category.
 Given an object $X,$ a functor $G$ (taking for simplicity the first functor to be the identity) and an isomorphism $\eta\colon X \to G(X),$ proof of unnaturality is most easily shown by giving an automorphism $A\colon X \to X$ that does not commute with this isomorphism (so $\eta \circ A \neq G(A) \circ \eta$).
 More strongly, if one wishes to prove that $X$ and $G(X)$ are not naturally isomorphic, without reference to a particular isomorphism, this requires showing that for any isomorphism $\eta$, there is some $A$ with which it does not commute; in some cases a single automorphism $A$ works for all candidate isomorphisms $\eta$ while in other cases one must show how to construct a different $A_\eta$ for each isomorphism.
 The maps of the category play a crucial role – any infranatural transform is natural if the only maps are the identity map, for instance.

 This is similar (but more categorical) to concepts in group theory or module theory, where a given decomposition of an object into a direct sum is "not natural", or rather "not unique", as automorphisms exist that do not preserve the direct sum decomposition – see Structure theorem for finitely generated modules over a principal ideal domain for example.

 Some authors distinguish notationally, using $\cong$ for a natural isomorphism and $\approx$ for an unnatural isomorphism, reserving $=$ for equality (usually equality of maps).